CMB-S4/spt3g_software/coordinateutils/README.rst

   Sanson-Flamsteed (also called the sinusoidal projection).
 It has equal-area pixels, defined by multiplying azimuth distances by cos(latitude).
 Mercator-esque in that lines of constant latitude are transformed to lines of constant y.
 Distances are not preserved.
 Also known as "proj 0".

 ProjPlateCarree
   The Plate-Carree projection just plots latitude and longitude on a grid: latitude lines are at constant y and equally spaced, while longitude lines are at constant x and equally spaced.
 Pixels are not equal-area.
 Also known as "proj 1".
+A variant of this projection, called ProjBICEP (or "proj 9"), adjusts the resolution along x to scale with the cosine of the latitude of the center of the map.

 ProjOrthographic
   The projection of the sphere onto a plane -- the sky looks like a circle.
 Can only show one hemisphere.
 Lines drawn on the map do not correspond to latitude or longitude.
 Pixels are not equal-area.
 Also known as "proj 2".